open-telemetry/opentelemetry-java-instrumentation/instrumentation/spring/README.md

 6. Configure `HttpUtils.callEndpoint` to inject span context into request.
 This is key to propagate the trace to the TimeService

 HttpUtils is a helper class that injects the current span context into outgoing requests.
 This involves adding the tracer id and the trace-state to a request header.
 For this example, we used `RestTemplate` to send requests from `MainService` to `TimeService`.
 A similar approach can be used with popular Java Web Clients such as [okhttp](https://square.github.io/okhttp/) and [apache http client](https://www.tutorialspoint.com/apache_httpclient/apache_httpclient_quick_guide.htm).
-The key to this implementation is to override the put method in `HttpTextFormat.Setter<?>` to handle your request format. `HttpTextFormat.inject` will use this setter to set `traceparent` and `tracestate` headers in your requests.
+The key to this implementation is to override the put method in `TextMapPropagator.Setter<?>` to handle your request format. `TextMapPropagator.inject` will use this setter to set `traceparent` and `tracestate` headers in your requests.
 These values will be used to propagate your span context to external services.

 ```java